 You will often hear this type of hike, also called backpacking or trekking.
 The trek up to the summit of Mount Everest is an extreme example of this.
 Another example could be hiking the Appalachian Trail.

 Then it comes to gear.
-This is 100% dependent on so many factors, including weather, terrain, duration, and elements for the hike.
+This is 100% dependent on so many factors, including weather, terrain, duration, and hike elements.
 You will need the core items that I mentioned in a previous section, plus a lot more.

 If you are looking to do a multi-day hike, you should consult a guild or talk to an expert that has done that trek before.
 They can tell you the specific requirements.

 The terrain can vary greatly depending on where you hike.
 You could have to deal with a muddy swamp, rocking mountain, or a dry sandy desert.